kubernetes-sigs/kueue/site/content/en/docs/tasks/run_python_jobs.md

 hello world
 ```

-You can further customize the job, and can ask questions on the [Flux Operator issues board](https://github.com/flux-framework/flux-operator/issues) if you have any.
+You can further customize the job, and can ask questions on the [Flux Operator issues board](https://github.com/flux-framework/flux-operator/issues).
+Finally, for instructions for how to do this with YAML outside of Python, see [Run A Flux MiniCluster](/docs/tasks/run_flux_minicluster/).